 Her snarling ghoulish face — in some ways more memorable and easily visualized than the lovely face of Her lighter emanation White Tara — is there to caution you: do your practice, get to work, help all beings, bring compassion to the world.
 Stop wasting time with video games!

-Yet, despite Her terrifying image, Palden Lhamo, or Shri Devi as she’s known in Sanskrit, is a beloved emanation of Tara with Tibetan Buddhists, a national icon of Tibet, the protector of the Dharma — and the angry parent who keeps you on track.
+Yet, despite Her terrifying image, Palden Lhamo, or Shri Devi as she’s known in Sanskrit, is a beloved emanation of enlightened Vajra Sarasvati, herself an emanation of Tara and Prajnaparamita.
+To Tibetan Buddhists, She is a national icon of Tibet, the protector of the Dharma and special protector of the Dalai Lama — and the angry parent who keeps you on track.
 She’s not an abusive parent; she’d never lay a hand on Her child.
-But Her voice, visage and mantra are the protective mother power personified.
+But Her voice, visage, and mantra are the protective mother power personified.

 Embracing the Shadow: Wrathful Enlightenment